About the Department

 The City Engineer requires permits and inspections for any work or services being performed in the city's right-of-ways.
 Right-of-way permit application

 Water, stormwater, sewer, and trash collection are all billed through the City of Loveland.
-For more information about City utilities, please visit the Utilities page.
+Learn more about city utilities..

 Building & Zoning Department